Millennials are moving to these cities the most, study says

-Two California cities are among the top 10 places millennials moved to the most in 2022, according to a recent study from Smart Asset.
+(KTLA) – When it comes to the top 10 places millennials moved to the most in 2022, cities in Texas and California take up nearly half of the list, according to a recent study from Smart Asset.

 Researchers at the financial technology company looked at 268 cities included in the 2022 U.S. Census Bureau 1-Year American Community Survey to determine where millennials were moving to the most.